marfarma/user-role-editor/readme.txt

 * 19.04.2010
 * Form layout changed slightly to fit more long phrases in other languages
 * Belorussian translation is added.
 Thanks to [Marsis G.](http://pc.de/).
-* French, Japan, Russian, Spanish translations are updated.
+* French, Japanese, Russian, Spanish translations are updated.

 = 2.1 =
 * 17.04.2010